Stability in Training PINNs for Stiff PDEs: Why Initial Conditions Matter: Methodology: Additional Details

-As we have mentioned in the previous section, although we have reduced the kinds of losses to one PDE residual loss, the information about IC and BC have been transferred into the new PDE residual loss.
-So we consider mini-batching in the training for decreasing the PDE residual loss.
-As pointed out in~\cite{wight2020solving}, the mini-batching technique is similar to time-marching resampling.
-But with mini-batching, one do not consider an explicit time-grid.
-Similar training enhancement can be added, such as SA PINN~\cite{mcclenny2020self}, RBA PINN~\cite{ANAGNOSTOPOULOS2024116805}, xPINN~\cite{jagtap2020extended}.
+We have eliminated the IC/BC losses, but the transformed PDE loss might create additional difficulties in training due to the introduction of IC/BC functions into the PDE.
+We adopt a machine learning technique, called mini-batching, commonly used to reduce training complexity by evaluating the loss on randomly selected subsets of collocation data.
+In PINNs, this reduces memory costs, especially when handling large numbers of collocation points.
+Sampling mini-batches from collocation points also helps stabilize and accelerate optimization.
+So we consider mini-batching in the training for the PDE residual loss.
+As pointed out in~\citep{wight2020solving}, the mini-batching technique is similar to time-marching resampling but without an explicit time grid.